 b) Does this present itself as an opportunity or a threat to Gemfields in the near future?

 c) With such ventures becoming more mainstream in the decades to come.
-Would the value of previous metals and stones be affected?
+Would the value of precious metals and stones be affected?

-Firstly, considering the fact that such ventures would be operational in outer space, it will not be as financially feasible.
+Firstly, considering that such ventures would be operational in outer space, it will not be financially feasible.
 Secondly, I would say, as gemstones and precious metals have a mighty commendable appreciation value, their demand and worth would not get much affected.

-We would love to get involved in such kind of activities.
+We would love to get involved in such kinds of activities.
 However, I would say there is still some more time till something concrete materializes.
-Hopefully in the near future!
+Hopefully, in the near future!